JeffryGonzalez/help-desk/docs/Plan.md

 ## Frontend Routing

 I think the default route of `user` is sort of dumb.
 Not sure what I was thinking there.
+Maybe the default could be `incidents`.
+This will make room later for other things.

 ## I want to simplify the UI a bit.
 - When they add an issue, maybe do it as a modal?